JolisNzamb21st/JolisNzamb21st/README.md

 ## Hi there 👋
 Graduated in Computer Science(Bachelor's degree) with a strong passion for Web development, Artificial Intelligence, machine learning, and data science.
-I'm currently learning and building my skills through online courses (IBM front-end developer, IBM Data Science, Machine Learning) and personal projects.
+I'm learning and building my skills through online courses (IBM front-end developer, IBM Data Science, Machine Learning) and personal projects.
 I'm excited to connect with like-minded individuals and explore opportunities in the field.

 ## Skills: